axa-ch-webhub-cloud/pattern-library/ARCHITECTURE.md

    conditional IE includes we can use ``my-ce1, my-ce2, ... {...}`` instead to achieve the same effect.

-   *Note: the cited experiment shows that depending on CE-intrinsic styling FOUC compensation can only be approximative, since the __precise__ geometry of a CE can only be known after it is defined together with all its children.
+   *Note: the experiment cited above shows that, depending on the exact details of CE-intrinsic styling, FOUC compensation can only be approximative.
+The reason is that the   __precise__ geometry of a CE can only be known after it is defined together with all of its children.
 In practice, good-enough FOUC compensation is the goal.*

 1. **Events**.